Traefik Reverse Proxy - Self-Host HTTPS Web Services

 entryPoint: web

-A good web browser issues a warning when accessing an address with an insecure or fake certificate.
-Accept the warning, verify that all desired services are reachable, then switch from the staging caserver to the official one.
-Official certificates are generated, and the web services are officially accessible after a short time.
+A good web browser will display a warning when accessing an address if the certificate is not secure or authentic.
+If you accept this warning and all desired services are still accessible, then you can switch from the staging caserver to the official one.
+After that, official certificates are created, and the web services are officially accessible with encryption shortly thereafter.

-If Traefik and port forwarding are correctly configured according to this guide, the file /home/pi/ei23-docker/volumes/traefik/letsencrypt/acme.json gradually contains lines with keys for different domains/subdomains.
+If Traefik and the port forwarding have been configured correctly according to this guide, the lines with the keys for your various domains/subdomains will gradually appear in the file /home/pi/ei23-docker/volumes/traefik/letsencrypt/acme.json.

-This basic configuration should provide more than enough functionality for a home server.
-For further exploration, Traefik has excellent documentation: doc.traefik.io/traefik.
+This basic configuration should already provide more than enough functionality for the home server.
+For those who still want to dive deeper into the subject: Traefik has very good documentation: doc.traefik.io/traefik.